alexjvr1/UKButterflies/rita/G.initial_checks.md

 <br>

-**NOTE:** Red dashed line corresponds to the length of the largest contig.
+**Note:** Red dashed line corresponds to the length of the largest contig.